philzook58/philzook58.github.io/_posts/2022-06-22-backtracking-datalog.md

 ```

 # Bits and Bobbles
+You could also perhaps arrange for a stack of databases, to literally push or pop.
+This would be a pain to deal with and you'd have to scan and join across them.
+Rearranging a stack of databases into a single database with a scope column is one of those classic product type rearrangement transformations.

 As a further extension, you don't need to have integers to index your scopes, you could have your scopes labelled by nodes of a tree of scopes, or really an arbitrary lattice of scope labels.
 The deletion command can then accept a scope label for which to delete any scope which is greater according to the partial order of scopes.

 I wonder what you could use that for :)